-I always check beforehand what are the restrictions on the flight, making sure that what we’re booking is actually the best time versus money tradeoff.
+I always check beforehand the restrictions on the flight, making sure that what we’re booking is the best time versus money tradeoff.
 This helps you save money on flights and gets you to your holiday destination without stress.

 - How To Negotiate A Mini-Retirement

 - How To Travel Cheap: 15 Unique Budget Hacks

 - 5 Cheap Easy Meal Ideas For Vacation

 Let’s go into my experience: how can you travel on a budget with low-cost airlines?
 What kinds of things do you need to keep in the back of your mind?